 On the day of the funeral, a grieving sister received the worst of phone calls.

 “I’m sorry.
 I killed the wrong Sharon Jones,” the caller hung up before she could get more information.
 What happened to the ECSU student in dorm room #125 on March 4, 1984?
 How did she end up strangled with a belt and tied to her own bedpost?
-Thirty-five years and still no one knows why.
+Almost four decades have past and still no one knows why Sharon Jones was killed.

 Sharon B. Jones, 21 returned to the ECSU campus early from spring break to prepare for her student teaching job.
 She arrived around 9:30 pm and spoke to the Assistant Housing Director, Herbert Williams to gain entry into the Mitchell Lewis Dorm on the S.E. side of the campus.
 Williams and his cousin Adrian Douglas escorted the woman to her room.